Improving systematic uncertainties on precision two-body mass measurements: Conclusions

 \section{Conclusions}

-In this paper a general formalism to quantify and correct biases on the measured invariant mass of two-body decays has been developed.
-It has been emphasised that insights into detector performance can be achieved by relating observed biases to physical detector parameters.
-Incoporating the insights from these studies has the potential to improve the calibration of the momentum scale of the LHCb detector.
+In this paper, a general formalism to quantify and correct biases on the measured invariant mass of two-body decays has been developed that is applicable at both the LHC and future facilities.
+It has been emphasized that insights into detector performance can be achieved by relating observed biases to physical detector parameters.
+In particular, incorporating understanding from these studies has the potential to improve the calibration of the momentum scale of the LHCb detector.
 For example, the procedure discussed in \cite{LHCb:2023ood} does not attempt to quantify biases from energy loss or vertexing by fitting the measured bias on the $J/\psi$ or $\Upsilon$ mass versus momentum.
-Extending the procedure in this way could improve the accuracy of the method and hence reduce the dominant source of uncertainty for many mass measurements \cite{LHCb:2023ood}.
+This could improve the accuracy of the calibration and hence reduce the dominant source of uncertainty for many mass measurements \cite{LHCb:2023ood}.
+The study here has focused on the simplest case of a two-body decay.
+For the case of multibody decays, linking observed mass shifts to calibration parameters is more complicated but can be done numerically with the aid of fast simulation packages such as \textsc{RapidSim}.